changyaochen/changyaochen.github.io/_posts/2024-09-22-gen-ai-reading-2.md

 $$

-where $$\odot$$ is the element-wise multiplication, and $$s$$ and $$t$$ are the scaling and translation functions, respectively.
+where $$\odot$$ is the element-wise multiplication, and $$s$$ and $$t$$ are the (to-be-learned) scaling and translation functions, respectively.
 In practice, we can pass data with all the 4 dimensions to both of above operations, but setting the unwanted dimensions to zero, _e.g._, $$x_3$$ and $$x_4$$ in the first operation.